percona/pmm-doc/docs/get-started/roles-and-permissions/lbac.md

     - **Disable comments parsing**: Filter out comments in log files or data streams to isolate valid data.

-    - **Use performance schema**:Performance Schema vs Slow Query Log (default) for monitoring and diagnosing performance issues in your database.
+    - **Use performance schema**: Use Performance Schema instead of Slow Query Log (default) for monitoring and diagnosing performance issues in your database.

  **Using pmm-admin**